-You may be a good candidate for reshaping and contouring if you have normal, healthy teeth, and there's still adequate bone between your teeth to support them.
+You may be a good candidate for reshaping and recontouring if you have normal, healthy teeth, and there's still enough bone between them.

 Today, people of almost all ages are benefiting from braces.
 Braces not only improve the look of teeth that are crooked or crowded.
 They can improve an irregular bite and correct jaw positioning and jaw joint disorders.

 To place braces, your dentist or orthodontist bonds brackets made of metal, ceramic, or plastic to your teeth.
-Then she places wires through the brackets, which guide the teeth into their correct positions.
+Then they place wires through the brackets, which guide the teeth into their correct positions.
 Sometimes, dentists can attach lingual braces to the backs of teeth, hiding them from view.

 After your braces are attached -- and after each visit in which your dentist tightens your braces -- expect some discomfort for a few days.
 Also, regular oral hygiene becomes especially important while you are wearing braces.